timescale/docs/getting-started/index.md

 <CloudTrial />

-Completing this tutorial should take you about FIXME minutes.
+Completing this tutorial should take you less than half an hour.
 When you have finished this one, you might want to check out some [more advanced tutorials][tutorials], or browse through [the other guides][use-timescale].

 [tutorials]: /tutorials/:currentVersion:/
 [use-timescale]: /use-timescale/:currentVersion:/